 and for the lightest axion field $\phi_l$ the condition becomes

 It is clear from the above expression that for the usual single field axionic potential without a cosmological constant when $\lambda_l = \lambda$, the above condition is satisfied if $f_l > M_{P}$.

 If $\lambda_l^4 > \lambda^4$, the potential will have the minimum with a negative potential energy value.
 In this case the field can roll at the top of the potential where the potential is positive \cite{Kamionkowski:2014zda}.
 This is akin to the hilltop quintessence \cite{Dutta:2008qn} with the crucial difference that the Universe is going to be at anti-de Sitter state at far future.
 In the case of multiple ultralight axion fields in hand, it is not unnatural that some fields will have initial field values at the top of the potential.
 But it is important that the lightest field is among those fields for the set-up to work.
-We will therefore not consider the case further when the global minimum of the multi-field potential is at negative value.

-On the other hand, if $\lambda \gg \lambda_l$, the set-up for quasi-natural quintessence can be realised for sub-Planckian value of $f_l$ \cite{Cicoli:2018kdo}.
+On the other hand, if $\lambda \gtrsim \lambda_l$, the set-up for quasi-natural quintessence can be realised for sub-Planckian value of $f_l$ \cite{Cicoli:2018kdo}.
 In this case, the most of the dark energy contributions come from the cosmological constant with axionic part contributes as modulations.
 The field rolls neither at the peak of the potential nor at the bottom.
 Another interesting possibility emerges when the value of $\lambda$ is nearly tuned to the value of current dark energy density, and the axionic field oscillates around the minimum of the potential.
 In this case, oscillations of the scalar field is reflected in the oscillating equation of state parameter $w$.
 Note that because of the existence of $\lambda$, the oscillating scalar field does not behave as pressure less matter.

-In this work, we analyse these last two cases in light of the latest available cosmological data.
+In this work, we analyse these cases in light of the latest available cosmological data.